opensearch-project/alerting/README.md

 ### Debugging

-Sometimes it's useful to attach a debugger to either the Elasticsearch cluster or the integ tests to see what's going on.
+Sometimes it's useful to attach a debugger to either the Opensearch cluster or the integ tests to see what's going on.
 When running unit tests, hit **Debug** from the IDE's gutter to debug the tests.
 You must start your debugger to listen for remote JVM before running the below commands.

 To debug code running in an actual server, run: